TORONTO – A first year bed bug at Ryerson University has bucked a long-standing trend in its family by being the first to attend university.

 Since then, it has been attentive in all lectures and presentations in a variety of subjects from biology and math, to engineering and English.

-“My parents had always wanted me to grow up to be -sucking lawyer since I was born a month ago.
+“My parents had always wanted me to grow up to be blood-sucking lawyer since I was born a month ago.
 But I’m not so sure now; maybe I want to be a blood-sucking journalist or blood-sucking business owner.”

-The bed bug’s mother expressed both pride and apprehension at the prospect of one of its young attending at such a young age.
+The bed bug’s mother expressed both pride and apprehension at the prospect of one of its young attending school at such a young age.

 “I knew that egg would go far in life,” said the bug’s mother from the seam of a mattress in a nearby apartment.
 “I’m just hoping that it’s getting enough to feed on.”